Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPagePart.md

 -----------------------

 A piece of information that should be displayed on a page (/node), anywhere on the site, in a consistent and reusable way.
+So basically it's a page building block you can add to pages of your site, that allows non technical users to add content to the site.
 It can be as simple as a heading or an image or a complex combination of different fields that belong together.

 Every page on your website can (optionally) contain one or more different page parts.
 You can limit the page parts to specific sections on specific pages as well if needed.